-The Budget Shopper is motivated primarily by how cheap your services are.
+The Budget Shopper is motivated by how affordable your products and services are.

-The Style Guru is motivated to find the best quality hair cut out there.
-Unless they are a very high earner, they will also be motivated by cost, but that just won’t be such a priority.
+Unless they are a high earner, they will also be motivated by cost, but to a lesser extent.

-By extension (pardon the pun), the Budget Shopper is also motivated by quality of service, it’s just that they will stick very closely to a pre-set budget.
+By extension (pardon the pun), the Budget Shopper is also motivated by the quality of service, it’s just that they will stick to a pre-set budget.

-So don’t start thinking that the Budget Shopper will stand for a lousy service; the cheapness of your cuts may get them through the door, but unless they also get a great cut and great services, they’ll be visiting another salon in three months’ time.
+The affordability of your cuts may get the Budget Shopper through the door, but unless they get a great cut and service, they’ll be visiting another salon.

-You want to attract both tiers of customer, both Budget Shopper and Style Guru, to your salon.
+Therefore, you want to attract both the Budget Shopper and Style Guru to your business.

-The trick is to make sure those who can afford to spend more don’t take advantage of the cheap deals you’re offering budget shoppers!
+The trick is to make sure those who can afford to spend more don’t take advantage of the cheap deals you’re offering to budget shoppers.

-There are various ways you can do this.
-Toni and Guy have a book of hair cuts from which their clients must select a cut.
+Toni and Guy show us how this is done by having a book of haircuts from which their clients can select a cut.

-But here’s the problem: you only have one shot at winning customer loyalty.
-We’re serious:
+Here’s the problem: you only have one shot at winning customer loyalty and there are few second chances.

-Marketing doesn’t end once your client walks in the door of your salon.
+Marketing strategies don’t end once your client walks in the door of your salon.
 In fact, that’s where effective marketing really begins.

 - A friendly atmosphere with skilled and attentive stylists

-Again, learn from the pros here.
-If we take a look at Anne Veck’s Twitter presence, we can see it’s high impact from the get-go:
+If we take a look at Anne Veck’s Twitter presence, we can see its high impact from the get-go.

 Her username is the same as her brand name: Anne Veck.
-Notice that it’s not unprofessional looking, like @anneveck23 or, unguessable like @_anne-veck.
+It’s not unprofessional, like @anneveck23 or, unguessable like @_anne-veck.

-Make sure your username matches your brand name as closely as possible and looks professional.
-Apply this to all your social media accounts.
+Tip: Make sure your username closely matches your brand name and looks professional across all of your social media platforms.

-When perfecting your Twitter presence, as with all social media, make sure you find the best accounts out there and study what they do; then try and apply it to your own social media presence.
+Find and study the best Twitter accounts out there and try and apply their strategies to your own social media presence.